SpinDoctorMRI/SpinDoctor/README.md

 3) Multiple neuron meshes are found in the folder `mesh_files`.
 These can be loaded in the `setups/setup_neuron.m` script.
 4) The user guide is found [here](https://github.com/jingrebeccali/SpinDoctor/blob/master/user_guide.pdf).

+## Authors

-Authors: Jing-Rebecca Li, Syver Døving Agdestein, Chengran Fang, Van-Dang Nguyen, Try Nguyen Tran.
+Jing-Rebecca Li, Syver Døving Agdestein, Chengran Fang, Van-Dang Nguyen, Try Nguyen Tran.

 ## How to cite us